-Many people who have been harmed by electroconvulsive therapy (ECT) want to make sure they can’t be forced to have it again in the future.
+Many harmed by electroconvulsive therapy (ECT) want to protect themselves from involuntary ECT in the future.

 One way to do this is by creating a psychiatric advanced directive (PAD), which is a document that outlines their wishes regarding psychiatric treatment.